tarkhasi/sbita-bookly-seo/readme.txt

 Important: This plugin is an add-on that requires the Bookly installed and activated.
 [View Bookly page](https://wordpress.org/plugins/bookly-responsive-appointment-booking-tool/) (It`s Free).

-Sbita Bookly Seo (Add-on) that allows you to find your services and staff members in search engines!
-With this plugin you can have pages for your services and employees and globalize them using any SEO plugins.
+Sbita Bookly Seo (Add-on) that allows you to find your Services and Staff members in search engines!
+With this plugin you can have pages for your Services and Staff Members and globalize them using any SEO plugins.

 FREE Features:
 * Create pages for Bookly Services